arrafialam1/Data-Visualization-Credit-Card-Financial-Performance-Dashboard/README.md

 # Credit Card Financial Performance Dashboard 📊

 This project provides an interactive **Credit Card Financial Performance Dashboard** built using Power BI.
-It enables financial institutions to gain actionable insights into revenue, spending patterns, and customer demographics, allowing them to refine strategies and improve financial outcomes.
+It provides actionable insights into revenue, spending patterns, and customer demographics, allowing for strategy refinement and financial improvement.

 ---